A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs

-The performance of TMOBO is further examined on five different Multi-Layer Perceptron (MLP) hyperparameter tuning tasks obtained from LCBench \citep{zimmer2021auto}, each of which aims to optimize five hyperparameters (i.e., learning rate, momentum, weight decay, max dropout rate, and max number of units) by minimizing validation loss and training cost simultaneously on a specific training dataset.
-As the previous work did \citep{falkner2018bohb,martinez2018funneled,daxberger2019mixed,perrone2018scalable}, we utilize the surrogate version of LCBench implemented in YAHPO Gym \citep{pfisterer2022yahpo} and HPOBench \citep{eggensperger2021hpobench}, where the performance metrics (i.e., objectives) are approximated by a high-quality surrogate, in order to avoid biased implementation errors, to run more tests, and to make sure that the experiments are reproducible in any environments (see Appendix \ref{appx-problem detail}).
+Five different Multi-Layer Perceptron (MLP) hyperparameter tuning tasks obtained from LCBench \citep{zimmer2021auto} are first utilized to examine the performance of TMOBO, where each task aims to optimize five hyperparameters (i.e., learning rate, momentum, weight decay, max dropout rate, and max number of units) by minimizing validation loss and training cost simultaneously on a specific training dataset.
+Following previous work \citep{falkner2018bohb,martinez2018funneled,daxberger2019mixed,perrone2018scalable}, we utilize the surrogate version of LCBench implemented in YAHPO Gym \citep{pfisterer2022yahpo} and HPOBench \citep{eggensperger2021hpobench}, where the performance metrics (i.e., objectives) are approximated by a high-quality surrogate.
+This approach avoids biased implementation errors, enables extensive testing, and ensures reproducibility across any environments (see Appendix \ref{appx-problem detail}).
 On each dataset, we observe epoch-wise model performance for any feasible hyperparameter settings up to $50$ epochs.